OpenADMET/openadmet.github.io/content/blog/asap-blind-challenge.md

 Each task uses experimental data from world-class institutions like the Weizmann Institute, the University of Oxford, and industry standard contract research organisations.

+The [Polaris blog post](https://polarishub.io/blog/antiviral-competition) announcing the challenge is a great place to get started.

 ## How to Participate
 The competition runs January 13 to March 10, 2025.
-Follow along and participate on the competition page on [Polaris](https://polarishub.io/competitions).
 Champions will present at the NIH AViDD ASAP [Open Science Forum](https://asapdiscovery.org/forum), and everyone is invited to help co-author the final publication.
 Join individually or form teams—collaboration is encouraged!
-Learn more and dive into the challenge details here.
+Learn more and dive into the challenge details [here](https://polarishub.io/competitions).

 Open science thrives on community effort.
 We can’t wait to see how your creativity and expertise will shape the future of antiviral drug discovery!